 Eric Turkewitz of the Turkewitz Law Firm represented the mother.

 Dom Penson of Barasch McGarry Salzman & Penson represented the baby.

-The mother was admitted to Bronx Lebanon Hospital on December 18, 2006 as a high-risk pregnancy due to high blood pressure (preeclampsia).
+The mother was admitted to Bronx Lebanon Hospital in 2006 as a high-risk pregnancy due to high blood pressure (preeclampsia).
 She was 30 weeks pregnant.
 The treatment for preeclampsia is to deliver the baby.